craigahobbs/python-build/README.md

 ### test

-Run the unit tests using the official Docker Python image for each Python version in `PYTHON_VERSIONS`.
+Run the unit tests using each Docker image in `PYTHON_IMAGES`.
 Unit tests are run using Python's built-in [unittest](https://docs.python.org/3/library/unittest.html#command-line-interface) command-line tool.

-You can run unit tests against a specific version of Python.
-For example, to run unit tests with Python "3.x", use the `test-python-3-x` target.
+You can run unit tests with a specific Docker image.
+For example, to run unit tests with the "python:3.9" image, use the `test-python-3-9` target.

 To run a single unit test, use the `TEST` make variable: